-About the Writing Center
+About the Writing Studio

-Make an Appointment
+Make an appointment:

 Whether you’re applying to graduate school, medical school, or that awesome scholarship, chances are you’ll have to develop a personal statement to submit with your application.
 Personal statements go by many names – statements, letters of intent, statements of research – and is often considered to be one of the most difficult genres of writing. (more…)

 As digital discourse becomes more prevalent, it also becomes more relevant to our writing.
 Citation style guides have, historically, been slow to produce standard citation forms for these emerging resources.
 This week, we want to share the best resources we’ve found for appropriately incorporating and citing emails, tweets, Facebook posts, and other forms of digital writing.

 @USFWriting Newsletter July 2016

 It’s the beginning of a new academic year, and the newly renovated Writing Studio (now on the second floor of the library) is here to help!